mayankpatidar275/relivchats-web/README.md

 # CONTEXT: Product Overview

-I am building **Reliv Chats** - a web-based chat analysis platform that provides AI-powered insights from exported chat conversations (WhatsApp - may expand to others later).
+I am building **Reliv Chats** - a web-based chat analysis platform that provides AI-powered insights from exported chat conversations (WhatsApp - will expand to others later).
 Free stats are also provided by processing the text without AI.

 ## Product Structure

 - Users visit the website and select an analysis category (Romantic, Friendship, Family, Business, etc.).
 We have the categories to select on the home page.
 On selecting user goes to category page.
 On category page user can upload the chat.
 After successfull upload user get navigated to chat page.
 On chat page user sees the free stats of that chat and the button to unlock other chats.
 User can check the uploaded chats in his dashboard.
-User can select the category on chat page also before unlocking the insights.
+User needs to select the category on chat page before unlocking the insights.
 To unlock user will have to spend the coins.
 He can purchase the coin.
 - The system provides category-specific insights (e.g., for Romantic: conflict resolution patterns, mutual understanding scores, special moments detection, response time analysis, etc.)
 - Each category has different types of insights tailored to that relationship type
 - home page will also have upload section so that user dont get confused in choosing the category.
 Anyways user have to choose a category before unlocking the paid insights.
 And free stats are independent of category.